openstack/horizon/doc/source/install/from-source.rst

 Next Steps
 ==========

-* :ref:`install-settings` lists the available settings for horizon.
+* :ref:`install-settings` lists the available settings for Horizon.
-* :ref:`install-customizing` describes how to customize horizon.
+* :ref:`install-customizing` describes how to customize Horizon.